Building the chemical industry of the future

 Chemistry: the green motor

 And about time.
 Everybody working within the chemical industry is convinced that it urgently needs to become more sustainable.
 It has to work with green building blocks in order to achieve the objective of the Paris Agreements.
 There’s still a long way to go with that.
 Technology alone is not enough.
 For oil-based products, processes have been optimised after decades of building and development.
 The entire infrastructure is prepared to carry on producing petroleum-based plastics.
 Pioneers in sustainable chemistry face a major challenge in building this infrastructure from scratch.
 In the Netherlands, the TopDutch region is at the forefront of this.
-The chemical cluster in that northern part of the Netherlands, Chemport Europe, aspires to become the world’s first CO2 negative production location by 2050.
+The chemical cluster in the northern part of the Netherlands, Chemport Europe, aspires to become the world’s first CO2 negative production location by 2050.
 But how?
 And where can you connect as an entrepreneur in the chemical industry?
 These are chemistry’s three most important new green building blocks, and how they are given shape in the TopDutch region.

 Biomass: Agriculture and industry in one product stream